Battle of Jodoigne: Campaign

-The Battle
+Battle

 To get to Wavre, Orange had to move his army across the river Jaulche (Dutch: Grote Gete), which was the border between the Prince-Bishopric of Liège and the Habsburg-ruled Duchy of Brabant.
-Alhough only a small river, it had steep banks and was difficult to cross.
+Although only a small river, it had steep banks and was difficult to cross.
 To protect his crossing, Orange set a rear-guard, near Judoigne (Now French: Jodoigne, or Dutch: Geldenaken), under the command of Colonel Philip van Marbais Lord of Louverval, including 2,000 men with fire-lock weapons and 500 horse, most were Walloons or from Gascony, chosen to keep the Spanish occupied while the main army crossed the river.

 Alva caught that rear-guard decisively.
 Although Alva's forces numbered 16,000 the Duke only allowed the van commanded by Vitelli to engage.
-That was the Mondragon regiment, the cavalry companies of counts Jean Batiste de Monte, de Sansecondo, and de Nugorala, one company of cavalry of Geroge Machuca, and the company of mounted musketeers of de Montero.
+That was the Mondragon regiment, the cavalry companies of counts Jean Batiste de Monte, de Sansecondo, and de Nugorala, one company of cavalry of George Machuca, and the company of mounted musketeers of de Montero.

 Alva also sent his son, Fadrique, with six pieces of cannon to support the attack.

 Orange lost over 2,000 men and some key commanders: Count Hochstrate received a mortal wound, and died not long after, and Colonel Philip van Marbais Lord of Louverval was captured, taken to Brussels, and beheaded.

 Although many of the Spanish were wounded, only 80 died.